chenasraf/dart_script_runner/README.md

 1. Fork this repository
 2. Run `dart pub get`
 3. Make any changes you would like
-4. Create tests for your changes
+4. Create tests for your changes, run all tests to make sure no regressions are introduced
-5. Update the relevant documentation (readme, code comments)
+5. Update the relevant documentation (readme, code comments, changelog)
 6. Create a PR on upstream